codeofmohit/netflix-gpt/README.md

     - before moving ahead clean up all the componentnts ✅
     - bug fixes regarding multilang feature ✅

-- Starting GptSearch Feature ❌
+- Starting GptSearch Feature ✅

-  - register on open ai
+  - register on open ai ✅
-  - from platform.openai
+  - from platform.openai ✅
-  - get your api key
+  - get your api key ✅
-  - keep your key secret [paid api]
+  - keep your key secret [paid api] ✅
-  - install open ai npm library, go through its docs, readme on github
+  - install open ai npm library, go through its docs, readme on github ✅
-  - make seprate util file to initialse open ai, export it
+  - make seprate util file to initialse open ai, export it ✅
   - on click of search btn > submitHandler
-    - preventDefault behaviour
+    - preventDefault behaviour ✅
-    - import open ai
+    - import open ai ✅
     - call the open ai function with the search term
-    - dangerously allow error by openAi set it to allowed
+    - dangerously allow error by openAi set it to allowed ✅
-    - be specific about passing the query, query , form one,
+    - be specific about passing the query, query , form one,✅
       - query : act as a movie recommendation system and recommend some movies to me for the specific query, query : {dynamic input} , give me comma separated values as result in an array format contains 5 movie titles only, such as for query : indian old is gold movies, result : [gadar, sholey, don, golmaal, kabhi khushi kabhi gam]
-      - Flow
+      - Flow ✅
-        - after query like this, openAI will give result for 5 movies
+        - after query like this, openAI will give result for 5 movies ✅
-        - search these 5 titles using TMDB seach movie api's
+        - search these 5 titles using TMDB seach movie api's ✅
-        - movie details will comes to us, then simply display those movies to user in UI
+        - movie details will comes to us, then simply display those movies to user in UI ✅
-  - in case open AI gpt does not give result, handle that error gracefully
+  - in case open AI gpt does not give result, handle that error gracefully ✅
-  - create array of movies from result
+  - create array of movies from result✅
-  - now for all 5 movie names, we must call TMDB's search api, 5 movies - 5 api calls, create a utility function for the same
+  - now for all 5 movie names, we must call TMDB's search api, 5 movies - 5 api calls, create a utility function for the same ✅
-  - using map call that utility funciton -> func will be called 5 times -> won't give result -> async code, will return unresolved promises array
+  - using map call that utility funciton -> func will be called 5 times -> won't give result -> async code, will return unresolved promises array ✅
-  - use promise.all to resolve promise and get the results
+  - use promise.all to resolve promise and get the results ✅
-  - multiple movies will come as result
+  - multiple movies will come as result ✅
-  - store those movies in redux store, in gpt slice itself
+  - store those movies in redux store, in gpt slice itself ✅
-  - search results which are coming from open ai, after entering query store those also in redux store -- pass as an object : movieName , movieResult, destructure in reducer and store in store
+  - search results which are coming from open ai, after entering query store those also in redux store ✅
-  - movies extraction logic can be extracted into hooks
+  - movies extraction logic can be extracted into hooks ✅

 - Chat GPT Search result UI ❌